Friday, December 30, 2022

 The researchers’ first task was to check whether people are willing to judge a person as being either a Republican or a Democrat based on being shown only an image of their face.
 Indeed they are, in general, with only a third of the respondent sample choosing “Equally likely Republican and Democrat” across the 80 faces used.

 But does the fact that facial appearance is a subtle indicator of party affiliation mean it is no more than inconsequential evidence?
 The researchers point out how in their studies, the same head shot was sometimes seen by one set of participants as that of a Republican while by others as a Democrat.
 Moreover, once we engage in conversation with the other person, we’ve plenty of opportunities to suss out their belief system.
-If we were misled by the face, we can correct the course, we might think.
+If we were misled by the face, we could correct the assumption.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.